Mailu/helm-charts/mailu/README.md

 can be overridden with `persistence.claimNameOverride`.

 The `persistence.storageClass` is not set by default.
 It can be set to `-` to have an empty storageClassName or to anything else to use this name.

+All pods are using the same PV.
+This is not a technical but a historical limitation which could be changed in the future.
+If you plan to deploy to multiple nodes, ensure that you set `persistence.accessMode` to `ReadWriteMany`.